 Designate a Contact for all Vendors

 You should give all vendors, including the venue, a point of contact who is not in the wedding party.
-You can even have different contact persons for each vendor if you want.
+You can have different contact persons for each vendor if you want.
 As with traffic, I’ve never seen a wedding go off as planned from a vendor’s perspective.
 There’s always something that we either need to inform you about or get permission to do.

 Use a “first look”

-The groom will also appreciate a bride who wants a first look.
+The groom will appreciate a first look.
 Why?
 Because he is going to cry when he sees you.
 Men don’t like to cry in front of an audience, so let him do it in private.
 Besides, when you see how great the photos turn out, you’ll be glad you did it.

 Take Photos of One Side Before the Ceremony

-I’ve already told you I think you should do a first look.
-Even if you don’t do a first look, you should schedule the formal photographs of either the groom’s side of the family or the bride’s side before the ceremony.
-You could try to schedule both sides before hand, but that will make it extremely difficult if you are going the traditional route of the couple not seeing each other before the ceremony.
+Schedule the formal photographs of either the groom’s side of the family or the bride’s side before the ceremony, if not both.
 If you are going to only do one, I recommend it be the bride’s side.